 On a global level, the Financial Action Task Force (FATF) was established in 1989 by ministers of the member jurisdictions - which now total 35 countries including Australia.
 The purpose of this task force is to further address the issue of money laundering for the illicit drug trade.
 Lawyers were included within the FATF’s designation of Non-Financial Businesses and Professions in 2003 and it was recommended they undertake measures such as due diligence and record keeping.

-In 2005 the FATF reviewed Australia’s implementation of its recommendations.
-That review found that our systems were well behind the rest of the world in terms of having implemented best practice procedures.
-The Australian Government then released the Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) bill in December 2005 for consultation.
-That bill then became legislation in December 2006 in response to the FATF review.
-This bill was to be released in two separate tranches; the first covering existing reporting bodies such as banks, financial services providers, the gambling industry and money service providers.
+In 2005 FATF reviewed Australia’s implementation of its recommendations.
+That review found that our implementation of the FATF recommendations were well behind the rest of the world in terms of having best practice procedures.
+The Australian Government released the Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) bill in December 2005 for consultation.
+That bill then became legislation in December 2006 and included a raft of changes in response to the FATF review.
+This legislation was to be released in two separate tranches; the first covering existing reporting bodies such as banks, financial services providers, the gambling industry and money service providers.
 The legal profession and conveyancing entities were to be considered for inclusion as reporting entities under the second tranche of the AML/CTF bill.

 As to be expected with any proposed changes to the legal and conveyancing professions, many papers have been written with differing views as to the likely impact these changes will have on the legal profession in Australia.

 1. What would be the benefits of making legal practitioners and conveyancers comply with the AML/CTF requirements?